 This step is the easiest one of all - talk to your doctor.
 The plastic surgeon who performed your surgery can provide helpful tips and suggestions in order to achieve a smooth, healthy Rhinoplasty recovery.

-The road to recovery can be congested just like your nose may feel, but these helpful tips can lead the way to a successful healing process.
-A Rhinoplasty can be an outpatient procedure, but the recovery process can last much longer so make sure you do it right.
+The road to rhinoplasty recovery can be congested just like your nose may feel, but these helpful tips can lead the way to a successful healing process.
+A Rhinoplasty can be an outpatient procedure, but the recovery for a nose job can last much longer so make sure you do it right.

 If you have any questions about Rhinoplasty recovery, feel free to contact us.
 At HZ Plastic Surgery, we want to ensure you are educated and safe during any of your plastic surgery endeavors.
 If you're considering a Rhinoplasty, but simply don't know how you'd pay for it - learn about our financing options.